-The type of formulation, its dose and the frequency of administration should be determined by the physician, according to the needs suitable to the patient.
+The type of formulation, its dose and the frequency of administration should be determined by the physician according to the needs suitable to the patient.
 The dose should be adjusted as necessary according to the results of regular monitoring of glucose concentrations in the blood glucose (or occasionally urine concentrations).
 A total close in excess of about 80 units daily would be unusual and may indicate the presence of a form of Insulin resistance.
 The average daily requirement for diabetes therapy ranges between 0.5 and 0.1 IU/kg, depending on the individual needs of the patient.
 Optimized metabolic control, including glucose monitoring, is therefore recommended during insulin treatment.
-In geriatric patients, the primary aim of treatment may be relief of symptoms and avoidance of hypoglycemic events.
-Insuget-R Regular may be taken 1 to 4 times daily, before meals and possibly at bedtime.
-Regular (or rapid-acting) insulin should be administered 30 to 45 minutes before a meal.
-It can be mixed in the same syringe with intermediate-acting insulins, but in such situations, the regular insulin is drawn first.
-Insuget-R Regular should be given by subcutaneous injection but may, although not recommended, also be given by intramuscular injection.
-It may also be administered intravenously.
-Insuget-R Regular is administered into the thigh or abdominal wall.
+Insuget-N NPH is administered subcutaneously into the thigh or abdominal wall.
+Preferably before meals, 1 to 2 times daily depending upon the requirement of the individual.
 If convenient, the gluteal region or deltoid region may be used.
+Insuget-N NPH should be administered about 30 minutes before a meal.
+It can also be mixed in the same syringe with short-acting soluble insulins, and in such situations, the regular insulin is drawn first.
+Insuget-N NPH cannot be given intravenously.